awslabs/amazon-quicksight-embedding-sdk/README.md

 We've overridden the border and padding of the iFrame to be 0px, because setting border and padding on the iFrame might cause unexpected issues.
 If you have to set border and padding on the embedded QuickSight session, set it on the container div that contains the iFrame.

+Note for Q search bar embedding, you'll likely want to use this to give the iframe a `position: absolute` so that when expanded it does not shift the contents of your application.
+If elements in your application are appearing in front of the Q search bar, you can provide the iframe with a higher z-index as well.

 #### Locale element (optional)
 You can set locale for the embedded QuickSight session:
 ```javascript